Closely competing valence bond crystal orders in the ground state of the spin-$\frac{1}{2}$ antiferromagnetic Heisenberg model on the pyrochlore lattice: a large scale unrestricted variational study: The maximally resonating VBC state as a candidate ground state of the spin-1/2 PAFH

 We find that the expectation value of $\hat{\mathbf{S}}^{2}_{u}$ exhibits totally different behavior on pyrochlore cluster of linear size $L=2$ and $L=4$.
 For the $L=2$ cluster, we find that $\langle \hat{\mathbf{S}}^{2}_{u} \rangle$ is uniform on all tetrahedrons and

 On the other hand, we find that $\langle \hat{\mathbf{S}}^{2}_{u} \rangle$ takes three different values on the $L=4$ pyrochlore cluster.
 More specifically, we have

 Obviously, the translational symmetry and the inversion symmetry relating the up and down tetrahedron are both broken on the $L=4$ cluster.
-However, with the information contained in $\langle \hat{\mathbf{S}}^{2}_{u} \rangle$ alone we still can not decide if the same symmetry breaking also occurs on the $L=2$ pyrochlore cluster.
+As we will see below, such a symmetry breaking pattern is robust on larger pyrochlore clusters.